 Watch our YouTube video of the Great River Road Trip for a visual travel guide below.

 Where does the Great River Road begin and end?

-The Great River Road starts in northern Minnesota at Lake Itasca and ends in the Gulf Coast of Venice, Louisiana.
+The Great River Road starts in northern Minnesota at Lake Itasca and ends on the Gulf Coast of Venice, Louisiana.

-Yes, it’s called the Great River Road and it follows the Mississippi River for 3,000 miles across 10 state highways.
+Yes, it’s called the Great River Road, and it follows the Mississippi River for 3,000 miles across ten state highways.

 Where does the Great River Road start?

 Lake Itasca in Minnesota is the headwaters of the Mississippi River.